 - it employees number less than an average of 50 in the year.

-Please also see the Guidance Note for further detail of all 2021 changes.
+Please see the Guidance Note under "Related Documents" below for further details.